Taking down the arguments against Trident

 The case for Trident – disposing of common arguments against renewing Britain’s nuclear weapons capability and the Royal Navy’s Successor submarines.

-In 2016 Parliament is likely to approve the construction of 4 replacement of ‘Successor’ ballistic missile submarines for the Royal Navy.
-Despite majority public support, a very vocal minority opposes British nuclear weapons and the subject will again be hotly debated in the coming months.
+In 2016 Parliament approved the construction of 4 replacement of ‘Successor’ ballistic missile submarines for the Royal Navy.
+Despite majority public support, a very vocal minority opposes British nuclear weapons and the subject continues to be hotly debated.

 The current Vanguard class submarines, built during the 1990s needs to be replaced in order to safely and reliably maintain deterrent patrols.
 This project does not involve procurement of any new warheads or an upgrade in nuclear capability.
 The US-made Trident II D5 missile is the delivery vehicle for British-made nuclear warheads carried aboard British-built and manned submarines.
 In this piece we detail and then counter the classic anti-Trident arguments.
 (It should be noted that in the context of this discussion “Trident” is used as shorthand for British nuclear weapons; the submarines, missiles, warheads and supporting infrastructure.)